couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-1000-intro.markdown

 * Conflicts can be detected and resolved, with app logic in full control of merging.
 * Revision trees allow for complex replication topologies, including server-to-server (for multiple data centers) and peer-to-peer, without data loss or false conflicts.

 Couchbase Lite provides native APIs for seamless  iOS (Objective-C) and Android (Java) development.

-In addition, it includes LiteGap integration for iPhone, which enables you to call the REST API from other languages such as JavaScript or C# and build cross-platform mobile apps with PhoneGap.
+In addition, it includes the Couchbase Lite Plug-in for PhoneGap, which enables you to build iOS and Android apps that you develop by using familiar web-application programming techniques and the [PhoneGap mobile development framework](http://phonegap.com).

 ## Features